Skip to main content

 Another thing the Americans with Disabilities Act ensures is that employers will provide reasonable accommodations to qualified job applicants and employees with disabilities.

-If you’d like to continue working for an employer you were with prior to your injury, you may want to speak with your direct supervisor or manager or the Human Resources department.
+If you’d like to continue working for an employer you worked for prior to your injury, you may want to speak with your direct supervisor or manager, or with the Human Resources department.
 Then, together, you can discuss potential accommodations for working with a spinal cord injury.
-You may even be able to transfer to an alternate position if you’re unable to continue your pre-injury job responsibilities such as heavy lifting.
+You may even be able to transfer to an alternate position if you’re unable to continue your pre-injury job responsibilities, such as heavy lifting.

 Alternatively, if you’re seeking new employment, be prepared to discuss which accommodations you may need.